Skip to main content

 The amount of time it takes for developers to remediate only half of their open findings in a given codebase continues to grow.
 Typically, developers must update codebases that have several security findings, and they are responsible for the overall security of any applications they build with these codebases.
 Their organization might also hold them accountable for addressing the security debt of their applications.
 Developers must spend time and work through the frustration of finding, researching, and fixing, security findings that they might not have created, in code they might not have written.

 Veracode Fix provides contextual suggestions for each finding.
-Developers can quickly review and apply each suggested fix to their code, which can reduce the time they spend researching and fixing findings in all codebases.
+Developers can review and apply each suggested fix to their code, reducing the time spent researching and fixing flaws across all codebases.

 How Veracode Fix works